lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Publications

-Lea Cohausz, Jakob Kappenberger, & Heiner Stucknschmidt.
+Lea Cohausz, Jakob Kappenberger & Heiner Stucknschmidt.
 2024.
 What fairness metrics can really tell you: A case study in the educational domain.*Proceedings of the 14th International Conference on Learning Analytics and Knowledge*. <a href="https://madoc.bib.uni-mannheim.de/66479/1/lak24-30.pdf">Download the Paper here</a>

 Lea Cohausz, Andrej Tschalzev, Christian Bartelt & Heiner Stucknschmidt.
 2023.
 Investigating the Importance of Demographic Features for EDM-Predictions.*Proceedings of the 16th International Conference on Educational Data Mining*. <a href="https://educationaldatamining.org/EDM2023/proceedings/2023.EDM-long-papers.11/2023.EDM-long-papers.11.pdf">Download the Paper here</a>
 <span style="color:green">Best Student Full Paper Award</span>